Cosmetica-cc/Kupe/README.md

 These are not guaranteed to be completely stable across environments, but will be kept stable where possible.
 They are provided in case a modder wishes to have greater flexibility than the library itself provides without referencing implementation classes.

-`ResourceLocation` is considered a stable vanilla class, so methods that use it are not marked as `@LeavesSandbox`.

 Test mod code is in a fourth, `testmod` package.

 ## Setting Up